The words taunt me:

 These concepts all make sense to me.
 I even teach some of them.

-But when I read the words, Today’s Top 3, my heartbeat quickens and my brain races.
+But when I read Today’s Top 3, my heartbeat quickens and my brain races.
+Those tiny words feel like one of the biggest barriers to achieving my goals.

 What would make today a win?